 The Myers-Briggs personality test is one of the most common personality tests around.

-Myers-Briggs features 16 personality types.
-Isabel Myers and Katharine Briggs created the test as a way to categorize someone by their preferred method of thinking and behaving.
-Each personality type is designated by a four-letter code, like INFP or ESTJ.
-The codes contain the four key dimensions of personality.
+The test categorizes people by their preferred method of thinking and behaving.
+Myers-Briggs features 16 personality types, each designated by a four-letter code, like INFP or ESTJ.

 Isabel Briggs Myers and her mother, Katharine Briggs, developed the test in the 1960s based on the work of psychologist Carl Jung.

-Myers and Briggs theorized that people with the same four preferences share many traits from the hobbies they choose to the work that might suit them.
+Myers and Briggs theorized that people with the same four preferences share many traits, including hobbies and professions.

 Taking the Myers-Briggs Test

-Many people, myself included, find that they may fit into more than one of these personality types.
+Many people, I included, find that they may fit into more than one of these personality types.
 Even so, most people find that the descriptions are accurate.
-Keep in mind, however, that personality types change over time and that we can consciously change aspects of our personality type
+However, remember that personality traits may change over time, and we can consciously change certain personality traits.

-While I haven’t seen Myers-Briggs formally applied to travel, I like the way that the Two Drifter’s Blog discusses these types as they apply to travel.
+While I have not seen Myers-Briggs formally applied to travel, I like how the Two Drifter’s Blog discusses these types as they apply to travel.
 The Two Drifters had fellow travel bloggers take the test and used the results to develop an informal travel-related personality type for each of the 16 personality types.

 I have taken Myers Briggs three times in my life and have studied it quite a bit.
 Using the Two Drifter’s blog as inspiration, coupled with my knowledge of the test, I developed the following descriptions of the 16 personality types for travelers.